glebzlat/arduino-nvim/README.md

 arduino-cli config.
 This wrapper stores configs for lsp for each sketch directory and manages FQBNs.

+*Currently plugin is under active development, so documentation may differ with the plugin code. *

 # Table of Contents

 - [Requirements](#requirements)